 We run two cars, but we live in a small town - so running costs aren't massive, and we can get away with $60 for petrol per car each fortnight.

 I know some of you were asking about pocket money and family money - this is how we do it:

-Hubby and I get $20 p/fortnight 'pocket money'; and for us our pocket money is our coffee and treat money, as well as anything extra we want.
-For some couples this won't work, so I then suggest you have a 'slush' find set aside each pay specifically for coffees and cafe treats, but always have a limit on it, and agree together that once it has gone, that is it!
-We don't buy clothes or anything like this - we have a clothing category, but for example I bought a couple of books recently, and that was with my pocket money that I had saved up.
+Hubby and I get $20 p/fortnight 'pocket money'; and for us, our pocket money is our coffee and treat money, as well as anything extra we want.
+For some couples, this won't work, so I then suggest you have a 'slush' find set aside each pay specifically for coffees and cafe treats, but always have a limit on it, and agree together that once it has gone, that is it!
+We don't buy clothes or anything like this - we have a clothing category, but for example, I bought a couple of books recently, and that was with the pocket money that I had saved up.

 I won't be giving specifics for any other categories - but I know it can be useful sometimes to see what others spend on certain area's, and also how they spend it; what the boundaries are around it.